LimaoC/sitting-desktop-garden/README.md

 # Sitting Desktop Garden

 ## Installation
+**Important**: Make sure you have Python 3.10+ installed.

 We use [Poetry](https://python-poetry.org/) for dependency management.
-Once you have Poetry installed, you can install the dependencies (and the `sitting-desktop-garden` package) required with
+The installation instructions can be found [here](https://python-poetry.org/docs/).
+Once you have Poetry installed, you can install the project dependencies (and the `sitting-desktop-garden` package) with

 ```bash
 poetry install